PRTG Manual: Monitoring via SSH

 When you provide an unencrypted RSA private key in OpenSSH RSA format, please copy the entire key, including the

 lines, into the designated text field in PRTG and Save your settings.
 Once you have pasted in and saved the private key, PRTG shows it as

-Please make sure there exists a corresponding public key on the target device.
+Please make sure a corresponding public key exists on the target device.

 Knowledge Base: Which Linux or Mac OS distributions are supported by the Linux/Unix sensors (SSH, SNMP)?